zachinjapan/zachinjapan/README.md

 # Hi there 👋 !
-I am Zach.
+I'm Zach.

-A former English Teacher, now a Software Engineer, I am somewhat fluent in Japanese, code, and music.
+A former English Teacher, now a Software Engineer.
+Fluent in Japanese, code, and music.

 ## Skills and Experience: